MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

     Once complete, the task at the top updates with status and end time.

-If you want to deploy an Azure Stack HCI, version 23H2 cluster, using a community provided Bicep template check out the [Create an Azure Stack HCI, version 23H2 cluster using Bicep](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.azurestackhci/create-cluster-with-prereqs/README.md).
+You can also check out this community sourced template to [Deploy an Azure Stack HCI, version 23H2 cluster using Bicep](https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.azurestackhci/create-cluster-with-prereqs/README.md).

 ## Next steps